 Valley Villages and Seaside Towns

-A nice easy stroll and a slightly more challenging if short option easily reached from the new town of Tung Chung, close to the airport.
+A gentler option for hiking in Hong Kong can be easily reached from the new town of Tung Chung, close to the airport.
 The valleys near Tung Chung are dotted with traditional villages while the gentle slopes play host to fascinating family mausoleums.
 Forests cover the easy route to the waterfront town and transport hub of Mui Wo; the sudden bare peak of the 465-metre-high Lo Fu Tau gets in the way of the walk to the highly developed private new town Discovery Bay, making for a startling contrast in environments.
 At both Mui Wo and Discovery Bay you’ll find plenty of options for a bite to eat, and ferries back to Central leave at regular intervals.

 Distance: 8/12 kilometres